John Harwood (journalist)

-John Harwood (born November 5, 1956) is an American journalist who worked as White House Correspondent for CNN from February 2021 until September 2022.
-Harwood was formerly an editor-at-large for CNBC.
+John Harwood (born November 5, 1956) is an American journalist.
+He was the White House Correspondent for CNN from February 2021 until September 2022, after working as an editor-at-large for CNBC.
 He was the chief Washington Correspondent for CNBC and a contributor for The New York Times.
 He wrote a weekly column entitled "The Caucus" that appeared on Monday about Washington politics and policy.
 Before joining the Times, he wrote for The Wall Street Journal.

 Early life and education

 Harwood's father, Richard Harwood, was a reporter and writer for The Louisville Times and The Washington Post.
 According to John Harwood's article in The Washington Post (April 30, 2000, page B4), Harwood's mother was an active campaigner for the presidential campaign of Robert F. Kennedy in 1968.
 Harwood, at age 11, appeared in a television ad for Kennedy's 1968 campaign.

 Harwood graduated from Bethesda-Chevy Chase High School, where he edited the school newspaper, The Tattler.
 (Harwood was the commencement speaker for the high school's graduating class of 2010.)
 While in high school, Harwood served as a copy boy for the Washington Star, his first journalism job.

 Harwood attended Duke University, studying history and economics there.
 He graduated magna cum laude in 1978.